 Jana Gouchev is the Managing Partner of Gouchev Law and a prominent corporate lawyer on the leading edge of technology law and complex commercial transactions.
 She delivers legal and commercial insight that propels companies forward.
 Jana's practice is focused on Corporate Law, Data Privacy and Information Security, Tech Law (consulting, SaaS, and AI), Complex Commercial Contracts, Intellectual Property, and M&A.

-Hailing from an AmLaw 50 firm, Jana is the right-hand outside counsel to GCs and executives of the world’s most innovative brands.
-Jana focuses on working with change-makers.
-Her client roster includes Estee Lauder, Hearst, Nissan, global tech consulting firms, SaaS companies like Squarespace.
-Jana is routinely featured in Forbes, Bloomberg, The New York Law Journal, Law360, Modern Counsel, Inc., and Business Insider for her keen business law insights.
+Jana is passionate about working with change-makers.
+Hailing from an AmLaw 50 firm, Jana is the right-hand counsel to executives of the world’s most innovative brands.
+Her client roster includes Estee Lauder, Hearst, Nissan, Squarespace, tech consulting firms, and SaaS companies.
+Jana is featured in Forbes, Bloomberg, The New York Law Journal, Law360, Modern Counsel, Inc., and Business Insider for her legal insights on including Tech Law, IP and Mergers and Acquisitions.

 More Resources For You